Local Opinion: Ciscomani's First 100 days do not represent most of CD 6 priorities

 Ciscomani tells us, ad nauseam, that he began his work life at Wendy’s.
 Well, I started at KFC.
 Big deal.
 We all started somewhere.
 He repeatedly lauds the efforts of his hard-working immigrant family to provide a better life for he and his siblings.
 Respectfully, his family is not unique.
 Many of us were blessed with this foundation.
 It’s been up to us to take this gift, move it forward and apply all the skills we’ve acquired in life to protect our great democracy.
 For his part, Ciscomani must do much more to fully represent citizens in Congressional District 6.

-Retired HR Professional, NAU graduate, 40-year Tucson resident, Lives in Catalina Foothills
+Julie is a retired HR Professional, NAU graduate and a 40-year Tucson resident that lives in Catalina Foothills.